Equidistribution of partial coverings from closed geodesics: Introduction

+\begin{thm} Let $\FF$ be a fundamental polygon for a discrete and cofinite subgroup $\Gamma\leq \PSL_2(\R)$.
+Let $\Cc_1,\Cc_2,\ldots$ be a sequence of collections of oriented closed geodesics on $Y_\Gamma$ equidistributing in the unit tangent bundle $\Gamma\backslash \PSL_2(\R)$, in the sense of Definition \ref{def:equid}\footnote{Meaning, converging weakly on the space of continuous and bounded functions to the probability Liouville (or Haar) measure on $\Gamma\backslash \PSL_2(\R)$.}.
 Then $\PP(\Cc_n,\FF)$ covers $Y_\Gamma$ evenly as $n\rightarrow \infty$. \end{thm} \begin{remark} In the co-compact case we also obtain an effective version of the theorem, see Theorem \ref{thm:main}.
-In the non-compact case there are subtleties to be resolved at the cusps, see Remark \ref{remark:effective} for details. \end{remark} \begin{remark} The notion of a sequence of partial coverings $(\PP_n)_{n\geq 1}$ ``to cover $Y_\Gamma$ evenly'' in the case where $\PP_n$ are coverings obtained as the projection of some (disjoint) polygons $\subset \Hb$ (the union of which we will denote by the same symbol $\PP_n$) amounts to showing for any compact, continuity set $B\subset \Gamma\backslash\Hb$ that
+In the non-compact case there are subtleties to be resolved at the cusps, see Remark \ref{remark:effective} for details. \end{remark} \begin{remark} The notion of a sequence of partial coverings $(\PP_n)_{n\geq 1}$ ``to cover $Y_\Gamma$ evenly'' in the case where $\PP_n$ are coverings obtained as the projection of some (disjoint) polygons $\subset \Hb$ (the union of which we will denote by the same symbol $\PP_n$) amounts to showing for any continuity set $\mathcal{B}\subset \Gamma\backslash\Hb$ that

-This follows by unraveling the definitions and approximating smooth and compactly supported functions by indicator functions (and visa versa).
+This follows by unraveling the definitions and approximating smooth and compactly supported functions by indicator functions (and visa versa), see Lemma \ref{lem:B}.
 The statement (\ref{eqn:equidistribution}) is exactly the notion of equidistribution used in both \cite{DuImTo} and \cite{HumphriesNordentoft22}. \end{remark} \begin{remark} In view of Lemma \ref{lem:DITequiv} our construction of partial coverings specializes to that of Duke--Imamo\={g}lu--T\'{o}th.
 Thus by combining Theorem \ref{thm:mainintro} with the ergodic proof of equidistribution of oriented closed geodesics due to Einsiedler--Lindenstrauss--Michel--Venkatesh \cite{EinLindMichVenk12} we obtain a ``theta correspondence-free'' proof of the equidistribution results \cite[Thm.
 2]{DuImTo}, by which we mean a proof that avoids any use of bounds for $L$-functions and/or Fourier coefficients of half-integral weight automorphic forms.
 This yields a possible answer to a question \cite[Ques.
 10.1]{HumphriesNordentoft22} raised by Peter Humphries and the first named author.
-See Section \ref{sec:comparing} for more details. \end{remark}
+See Sections \ref{sec:comparing} and \ref{sec:humnor} as well as Corollary \ref{cor:itfollows} for more details. \end{remark}